Jacques-Louis de Pourtalès: Career

 Jacques-Louis de Pourtalès was not only successful with his firm Pourtalès & Cie. (which took six different forms from 1753 until its liquidation in 1801), he also profitably invested his private fortune.
 When the classic sales system with the purchase of white linen in India and the resale of painted fabrics in Europe collapsed with the Revolutionary and Coalition Wars and the Industrial Revolution in England, Jacques-Louis de Pourtalès reacted immediately: He diversified his capital returns by increasingly investing in real estate funds, shares in limited partnerships and other companies as well as in trade and industry, loans and stocks.

-His entrepreneurial spirit and innovative strength made him an influential figure in the trading world, capable of adapting to changing economic conditions.
+His entrepreneurial spirit and innovation made him an influential figure in the trading world, capable of adapting to changing economic conditions.

 In addition to his business success, Jacques-Louis de Pourtalès was also active as a philanthropist.
 In 1808 he donated 700,000 Swiss francs for a hospital for the poor, which still bears his name today.
 His merits were honored with awards, including being named an honorary citizen in Fleurier, Valangin, Le Locle and in 1811 Les Ponts-de-Martel.
 He also owned numerous properties, including the townhouse in the Faubourg de l'Hôpital built by the architect Louis Châtelain (1805–1885) and the Villa La Petite Rochette in Neuchâtel as well as the Hôtel DuPeyrou in the city of Neuchâtel, a country house near Areuse, the former La Lance Charterhouse, a townhouse on the Rue de Richelieu in Paris and the castle Malérargues located in the Cévennes.
 In 1802 Jacques-Louis de Pourtalès bought the Bohemian lordship of Tloskov, through which he acquired the Austrian knightly rank in 1811.
 His distribution of assets to his sons and his generous donations for social purposes show his commitment to the community and his desire to leave a positive influence.

 When he died, he left behind approximately thirty million Swiss francs despite large losses during the war years.